 The amount that the Authority has determined to set aside each year as a provision for the repayment of debt.

-National Non Domestic Rates (also known as Business Rates)
+National Non Domestic Rates

 A flat rate in the pound set by Government and levied on businesses in the borough.